-Divorce is most often a painful and complicated experience.
+Couples coming apart or divorcing is often a painful and complicated experience.
 When there are children, the responsibility of co-parenting can be challenging , if not destructive, when couples aren’t able to work well together.
-The co-parenting relationship is the most critical factor in determining how children will fare during and after divorce.
-Educating parents about the divorced family and guiding them in mediating their differences helps to heal the wounds of a difficult divorce.
-Parents often struggle with issues of schedules, transfers of children, making important decisions together, etc. If parents can’t get past their negative feelings about each other enough to co-parent well and feel they need to return to Court, a Judge may assign them a Parenting Coordinator.
+The co-parenting relationship is a critical factor in determining how children will fare during and after separation or divorce.
+Educating parents and guiding them in mediating their differences helps to heal the wounds of a difficult coming apart process.
+Parents often struggle with issues of schedules, transfers of children, making important decisions together, etc. When parents can’t get past negative feelings about each other enough to co-parent well and feel they need to return to Court, a Judge may assign a Parenting Coordinator to facilitate.
 Some couples choose to avoid Court and engage a Parenting Coordinator on their own.
-As a Parenting Coordinator, I teach divorcing and divorced couples the tools to learning how to work together so their children can thrive.
+As a Parenting Coordinator, I guide couples in learning how to work together so their children can thrive.
 When that happens, everyone in the family benefits.